JeffreyYu2018/personal-websitev3/source/_posts/when-life-gives-you-lemons-make-the-most-out-of-them.md

 > ###### *After a four month hiatus from DPops, I rejoined for my first Zoom board meeting of the semester!
 Next week is board elections, and I'm going to be running for Co-President, so wish me luck!*

-In each call, I could see the lack of energy and dismal moods from being stuck at home and feeling the full brunt of the epidemic - it reminded me of my time back at home and of being utterly powerless to do anything, even something as simple as going outside.
+In each call, I could feel the lack of energy and dismal moods from being stuck at home and experiencing the full brunt of the epidemic - it reminded me of my time back at home and of being utterly powerless to do anything, even something as simple as going outside.

 ![HLAB Tokushima-Mugi 2019 Camp Mentor reunion call](/images/hlab_tokushima_reunion_zoom_call.png)

-> ###### *HLAB Tokushima-Mugi 2019 Camp Mentor reunion call, complete with Virtual Background shenanigans.*
+> ###### *HLAB Tokushima-Mugi 2019 Camp Mentor reunion call, complete with virtual background shenanigans.*

 That being said, this pandemic won't last forever, and I'm confident that we'll all be able to get through it.
 I'm lucky that my family is safe at home, and I'm sure we'll be able to come out this stronger than before.